woylie/ecto_ulid/README.md

 ## Why Choose ULID?

-ULID (Universally Unique Lexicographically Sortable Identifier) offers lexicographic sorting, unlike UUID.
-This feature simplifies chronological sorting and range queries, making ULID advantageous for time-series data, event sourcing, and other specific use-cases.
+ULID (Universally Unique Lexicographically Sortable Identifier) is designed for lexicographic sorting, unlike traditional UUIDs.
+Its timestamp-based prefix enables natural chronological sorting and efficient range queries, making ULID particularly suitable for time-series data, event sourcing, and other use cases where order and time are important factors.

-Note: UUID v7 is a new proposed format that also aims to offer lexicographic sorting.
+> [!TIP]
+> As of May 2024, UUIDv7 has been proposed as a standard ([RFC 9562](https://datatracker.ietf.org/doc/html/rfc9562)).
+UUIDv7 also offers lexicographic
+> sorting and may be preferred for new applications, given its broader adoption
+> and standardized nature.

 ## Compatibility Considerations